sophshep/manager-resources/README.md

 * The team has semi-regular, ad-hoc design reviews.
 I put these on the calendar when we have work to share that can benefit from informal feedback from other designers.
 These reviews are casual and supportive.

 ### Communication
 * I hate being micromanaged and assume everyone on my team feels the same way.
 I trust that if you have questions or are going to be late with work, then you’ll speak up.
 For this reason, I don’t like to check in with you too often.
+If you prefer a more involved leadership style, let me know and we can put structures in place to make sure you are supported.
 * I consider writing to be the most important design skill.
 This is especially important since we work remotely and asynchronously.
 I value written communication and appreciate when thought has been put into ensuring that it’s in the right medium (Slack/GitHub/e-mail/Google Docs).

 ### Feedback